MaxMalinowski/Embedded-OpenStack/README.md

 Depending on your build machine, if you don't have access to a USB or sd-card port, you have to copy (e.g. via scp) the just created and filled directory onto a different machine befor proceding.

 After having access to the SD-Card, you first have to find out the card's name.
 The *dmesg*-command should show the insertion of a device called sda, sdb, sdc, ... .
 Using two environmental variables, the SD-Card can be followingly flashed.
+Execute all commands as root.

+    sudo -i
-    export CARD="sda"             # name of your sd-card discoverd with dmesg export SOURCES="~/outputs"    # directory containing all copied files
+    export CARD="sda"             # name of your sd-card discoverd with dmesg export SOURCES=/home/pi/outputs    # directory containing all copied files

 First we'll have to format the card and second partition the card.
 Using the interactive utility fdisk, the following inputs will take place in an interactive shell.

-    sudo mkfs.ext4 /dev/${CARD}
+    mkfs.ext4 /dev/${CARD}
-    sudo fdisk /dev/${CARD}
+    fdisk /dev/${CARD}
         -> n
         -> p
         -> 1